gangliao/bazel.cmake/README.md

 [100%] Built target hello
 ```

-You can verify all test cases in your project by `env GTEST_COLOR=1 ctest -j4` if exists.
+You can verify all test cases in your project by `env GTEST_COLOR=1 ctest -j4` or `make tests` if exists.

 ## Advanced Options